-- The TSOs need a securing mechanism in order to offer additional firm capacity to the market without upgrading the congestion-prone, physical infrastructure.
-The existing congestion could cause the actual use of additional firm capacity that cannot be provided physically to lead to transportation congestion.
+The TSOs need a securing mechanism in order to offer additional firm capacity to the market without upgrading the congestion-prone, physical infrastructure.
+The existing congestion could cause the actual use of additional firm capacity - that cannot be provided physically - to lead to transportation congestion.
 To solve this problem, the KAP+ procedure has given the TSOs the ability to resolve congestion by making use of market-based instruments (MBIs).
 However, the use of MBIs in this context should be kept to a minimum.
 The approved concept thus also envisages that the TSOs must exhaust all other system-related and market-related measures within the meaning of section 16(1) para 2 EnWG to combat the transportation congestion first, before using MBIs.
 These measures include interrupting interruptible capacity.
 In the event of transportation congestion, (where effective) the used interruptible capacity must be interrupted first (with the exception of interruptible capacity for internal bookings) before other MBIs are used to the extent necessary.
-An effective removal of transportation congestion by the interruption of interruptible capacity may therefore also occur with the use of interruptible exit capacity, even though the KAP+ determination only envisages an increase in the offer of firm entry capacity. - Applying the KAP+ determination, the TSOs are offering to the market approximately 113m kWh/h of FZK at the entry points for the period from 1 October 2021 to 1 October 2022 in addition to the approximately 58m kWh/h that can be provided by the network infrastructure.
-As a result, about two thirds of the FZK on offer as of 1 October 2021 will no longer be secured by the physical infrastructure alone.
-If it were to be used, transportation congestion could occur.
-In that event interruptible capacity would first be interrupted as a priority, provided this would have an effect on the congestion, and then the MBIs would be used if necessary. - These circumstances make it impossible to rule out a greater probability of interruptions in the single market area in the H-gas network.
+An effective removal of transportation congestion by the interruption of interruptible capacity may therefore also occur with the use of interruptible exit capacity, even though the KAP+ determination only envisages an increase in the offer of firm entry capacity.

+Applying the KAP+ determination, the TSOs plan to offer the market additional FZK at the entry points for the period from 1 October 2023 to 1 October 2024 in addition to that which can be provided by the network infrastructure.
+This additional FZK is no longer secured by the physical infrastructure alone but with MBIs, so, if it is used, transportation congestion could occur.
+In that event interruptible capacity would first be interrupted as a priority, provided this would have an effect on the congestion, and then the MBIs would be used if necessary.
+In the gas year 2021/22, the ratio of FZK provided by the network infrastructure to the additional FZK secured by MBIs was one third to two thirds.
+The ratio is also one third to two thirds for the gas year 2022/23.

+These circumstances make it impossible to rule out a greater probability of interruptions in the single market area in the H-gas network.
 Ruling Chamber 9 has responded to these developments by determining a higher contingency mark-up for interconnection points in the H-gas network to take account of the uncertainties posed by the market area merger and the offer of additional firm capacity that cannot be provided by the network infrastructure alone.
 There are as yet no firm findings on the likely interruptions.
-Unlike in the determination proceedings BEATE (BK9-14/608), BEATE 2.0 (BK9-18/608), MARGIT 2020 (BK9-18/612) and MARGIT 2021 (BK9-19/612), there are no past values for the single market area upon which to make a representative assessment.
+Unlike in the determination proceedings BEATE (BK9-14/608), BEATE 2.0 (BK9-18/608), MARGIT 2020 (BK9-18/612), MARGIT 2021 (BK9-19/612), MARGIT 2022 (BK9-20/612) and MARGIT 2022 2023 (BK9-2021/612), there are no past values for the single market area upon which to make a representative assessment.
 These findings will only become available gradually once the market area merger has taken place.
 These uncertainties provide an argument in favour of increasing the contingency mark-up.